April 15, 2019

 The Growing Field of TCM

 Pain clinics, hospitals, Veterans Affairs (VA), and outpatient clinics are all places that our students may find themselves working after graduation.
 The medical community as a whole is working toward a pain-free, opioid-free population.

-If you’re interested in learning more about how TCM and acupuncture play a role in relieving the opioid crisis and how you can become a part of the AIMC student body, contact us!
+If you’re interested in learning more about how TCM and acupuncture play a role in relieving the opioid crisis and how you can become a part of the AIMC student body, contact us about our masters and doctorate programs!
 We’d be happy to talk to you about how an education could make you a part of the solution.